Do you want to compare Forminator vs. WPForms for your WordPress website?

 Whether you decide to take the WPForms Challenge or not, the setup process is just as easy.
 If you decide to create a form without taking the challenge, open the WPForms plugin and click on the button to add a new form.

-You’ll see a range of template options, more than 20 of which are available for free.
+You’ll see 1,400+ form template options, more than 20 of which are available for free.
 Since we’re just looking to create a simple contact form, that’s what we’ll select.

 And that’s it.
 The form is complete.
 Before we publish this, let’s click over to the form settings quickly to be sure our email notifications are set up properly for when we have form entries.